 Evolution and the Imago Dei

 One of the challenges for relating evolution and the doctrine that humans are created in the image of God is that Christianity has never had a uniform opinion on what exactly constitutes the imago Dei – is it our ability to reason?
 Our physical likeness?
 Some other attribute of humans that separates us from animals?
 Or, as some have argued, is it to be found in God calling us into relationship with him, filling us with his Spirit, and setting us as his stewards over creation?
 Even with this diversity, it’s worth noting that all of these possibilities are unproblematic within an evolutionary creation framework, if one is willing to understand creation as a process over time rather than instantaneous creatio ex nihilo.
 For some objectors, however, the issue is whether or not the image was bestowed gradually, over generations, or instantaneously, to certain individuals.
 For those who favor distinctive human attributes as the imago Dei, it is readily observable in the archaeological record that what we consider defining human traits (our ability to reason, artistic expression, spoken language, and so on) were obtained slowly, over millennia.
 For those that favor relationship and commissioning by God as the image, one can also think of these coming into being gradually, or in contrast suddenly through specific revelation.
 Here the science is not overly helpful – biology can tell us that we have certain traits that set us apart from other animals, and may shed light on how we evolved these traits gradually as a large population.
 When it comes to defining what exactly constitutes the image, however – let alone when and how humans received it – we’ve arrived at a theological question, not a scientific one.
 And here we do have a theological answer that Genesis readily attests to: humans are made in the image of God, and we were so made because God intended it.
-While as moderns we might want to know the answers to our scientific questions of what, when, and how, perhaps the best answer is the one God has already supplied: whose image we are made in: his own.
+While as moderns we might want to know the answers to our scientific questions of what, when, and how, perhaps the best answer is the one God has already supplied: whose image we are made in.
 And as we see in the person of Jesus, bearing the image is to be truly human – and being truly human is a reflection of our heavenly Father to his lost and hurting world.